 I enjoyed his quiet company and the feeling of not being rushed, but left to appreciate a modern working piece of history and taking as many photos as I wanted without waiting on others (selfish me leaking out as I’m used to public buildings with a spiral staircase being full of bodies).
 I wonder if they keep track of visitors and if the man enjoyed the break from whatever he’d been doing before my arrival.
 He locks up behind me and I’m on my way.

 Stopped at a market for a bag of a baked variety and noticed that the street lights, both red and green, have countdowns so there’s no confusion as to how much time you have left.
 I appreciate Georgia loving their drivers enough to help reduce traffic incidents, especially when there’s some form of water on their roads for a majority of the year.
-I also learn that the police cars will turn off their lights for speed traps as they drive around with them constantly on.
+I realize that the police always ride with their lights on (if not it’s a speed trap).

 I pass the Poti St. Virgin Cathedral in the middle of a large roundabout in the center of town that reminds me of the Hagia Sophia, mostly just the windows contrasting under the shiny dome.
 I park in front of the gate to Kolkheti National Park and let myself into the courtyard.
 The sign tells me that the lowlands have been inhabited for 15,000 years.
 The park was established in 1835 and internationally recognized in 1996 to protect the flora and fauna of some 43,000 hectares (106,200+ acres).